 Cinque Terre features five fishing villages wedged into steeply terraced cliffs along stretches of rocky coastline.
 The villages are characterised by pastel-painted houses, small harbours full of fishing boats and hiking trails with breathtaking views.

 The gateway to the Cinque Terre is the town of La Spezia, a 1-hour train ride from Pisa.
-Regional trains leave from the same station for the villages of the Cinque Terre (Manarola 14 minutes, Riomaggiore 7 minutes).
+Regional trains leave from the same station for the villages of the Cinque Terre (Manarola is 14 minutes away, Riomaggiore 7 minutes).

 Tuscan countryside

 The Tuscan hills are dotted with olive groves, vineyards and ancient villages.
 The landscape is beautifully undulating and picturesque.
-Here you will find one of the most famous wineries in the world – the Chianti winery, where you can go to a tour including wine tasting .
+It is in Tuscany that you will find some of the most famous wineries in the world, including the Chianti winery.

 Where to stay in Pisa?

-• Hotel Grand Duomo : Traditionally furnished four-star hotel with roof terrace and fantastic views of Piazza dei Miracoli
+- Grand Hotel Duomo: 4* hotel with roof terrace and fantastic views of Piazza dei Miracoli

-• Hotel Roma : A pleasant hotel just 100 metres from Piazza dei Miracoli and the Leaning Tower.
+- Hotel Roma: A pleasant hotel in a medium price range, just 100 metres from Piazza dei Miracoli and the Leaning Tower.

-• Hotel Helvetia : Cheap, clean hotel a few minutes in the city center
+- Hotel Helvetia: Cheap, clean hotel in the city centre

 How to get to Pisa, Italy?